 #4 (tie) Along the Ozark Highland Trail – 7.27%

 The Ozark Highlands Trail travels 218 miles through seven counties in northwest Arkansas.
 It stretches from Lake Fort Smith State Park, across the Ozark National Forest, to the Buffalo National River.
 The trail passes through some of the most remote and scenic portions of the Ozark Mountains, like the Hurricane Creek Wilderness Area.
 It also crosses White Rock Mountain, Hare Mountain, the Marinoni Scenic Area, and many other breathtaking spots.
-Camping is allowed anywhere along the trail as long as you are at least 200 feet and out of sight from the trail and away from any water source.
+Camping is allowed anywhere along the trail as long as you are at least 200 feet out of sight from the trail and away from any water source.

-#4 (tie) Bull Shoals – White River State Park – 7.27%
+#4 (tie) Bull Shoals-White River State Park – 7.27%

-During hot Summer months, Bull Shoals – White River State Park in North Central Arkansas is one of the coolest places to camp.
+During hot Summer months, Bull Shoals-White River State Park in North Central Arkansas is one of the coolest places to camp.
 The campground is located just below the Bull Shoals Dam where clear water is fed to the White River from the bottom of the lake making it ice cold.
 During the day, paddle or fish the river- this is fly-fishing heaven.
 Or take a hike or mountain bike ride on some of the park trails.
 Although the park offers high-end RV sites, we like to take advantage of the tent sites just away from the river.
 At night, a cool fog often rolls across the campground from the river, dropping the temperatures for a perfect night of sleep.
 While there check out the state-of-the-art visitor center to learn more about the history of the area.

 #3 Petit Jean State Park – 9.09%

 The mother of Arkansas State Parks, Petit Jean State Park, has been attracting campers since long before it became a state park.
-You’ll find your campsite is just a place to sleep as all the available activities call you away from your campsite.
+You’ll find your campsite is just a place to sleep as all the available activities take you away from your campsite.
 Go for a hike on over 20 miles of trails, the Seven Hollows Trail was picked as a fan favorite by our readers.
 Go kayaking on Lake Bailey, enjoy an overlook on Red Bluff Drive, or during the Summer you can swim at the public pool.
 A visit isn’t complete without a meal at Mather Lodge.
 The park has camping for everything from tents to RVs and even has Yurts in case you don’t feel like setting it all up yourself.

 #2 Devil’s Den State Park – 16.36%

 Along the shores of Lee Creek in Northwest Arkansas lies Devil’s Den State Park.
 One of the original Civilian Conservation Corps parks, Devil’s Den has been hosting campers for over 80 years.
-Walk out of your campsite onto miles of beautiful trails past crevices and caves, to overlooks and around massive rock formations.
+Walk out of your campsite onto miles of beautiful trails past crevices and caves, to overlooks, and around massive rock formations.
 This park hosts trail runs and is home to the oldest mountain bike festival in the state.
 Backpacking is available on the Butterfield Trail.
 The park has a seasonal pool, interpretive programs and is famous for Bat-o-Rama held every June.
 Like many Arkansas State Parks, Devil’s Den has all kinds of camping including hike-in sites so you can get away from the crowds.

 #1 Buffalo National River – 23.67%